lendway/lendway.github.io/Research.md

 **Papers Under Review**

 "Populist Appeals and Vote Choice: A Meta-Analysis" (with Tylir Fowler).
 R&R at the _**American Journal of Political Science**_.
 [Paper Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5192107)

-"Most Americans Understand Liberal and Conservative: A Note on Self-Reported Political Ideology" (with Trent Ollerenshaw).
-R&R at _**Research and Politics**_.

 "Public Support for Cross-Issue Compromises in the U.S.” (with Dan Hopkins and Gall Sigler).
 [Paper Link](/Compromise_Paper.pdf)